 - Pre-heat the oven to 190°C. Unroll the puff pastry and place on a baking tray.

-- Tip the goats’ cheese into a small bowl, add the crushed garlic, chopped thyme and a good seasoning of salt and black pepper.
+- Tip the goats’ cheese into a small bowl, add the crushed garlic, as well as chopped thyme and a good seasoning of salt and black pepper.

 - Give it a good mix and, using a small palette or other round-bladed knife, carefully spread the cheese mixture evenly all over the surface of the pastry.